Your biggest Title II risk may not be your website

-Understand where access breaks down across documents, apps, and vendor systems – informed by disability community insight.
+Understand where access breaks down across documents, apps, and vendor systems — and what to prioritize before the April 2026 deadline, informed by disability community insight.

-Many state and local governments will have to ensure the digital services they deliver conform to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA under the updated ADA Title II rule.
+On April 24, 2026, many state and local governments must ensure the digital services they deliver conform to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA under the updated ADA Title II rule.

 To help agencies prepare, we’ve identified where exposure most often concentrates — and developed practical checklists, frameworks, and guidance to assess readiness, prioritize action, and demonstrate defensible progress across documents, mobile systems, and third-party platforms.